LyaSofya/Machine-Learning-Theoretical-Foundations/Linear Algebra/README.md

 - **Cramer's Rule**: Demonstrates solving a system of linear equations by calculating determinants of modified matrices.

-# Chapter 4 - LU Factorization.ipynb
+# Chapter 4 - LU Factorization

 ### Overview